swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

 this loop prints out the name of each data file in turn.

 There's nothing special about the word `datafile`; we could use any variable name we want, although its usually a good idea to stay away from funny characters.
-Also, Rule #1 applies here also; it's a good idea to use variable names that have some meaning within the program.
+Rule #1 applies here also; it's a good idea to use variable names that have some meaning within the program.